kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-006.md

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
-When I was a young queer woman in college.
-My imagination ran wild...

-Who could have seen that coming?

-I think about you.

-What if I could have one secret lover?
+What if you could have one secret lover?

-One secret lover?
 I've always had one secret lover.

 Where did you keep that book of erotic poetry?